Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

 More powerful units will need larger batteries or even gas-powered generators.

-Remember, you should take noise into consideration, as you really don’t want to frighten the fish, or be pissing off any of your fellow bowfishers – or anyone else using the waterways.
+Remember, you should take noise into consideration, as you really don’t want to frighten the fish, or be pissing off any of your fellow bowfishers – or anyone else who happens to be using the waterways.

 Quieter generators will cost a fair amount of coin, so unless you’re willing to fork out, you should avoid lights that require that level of power.